-Funding for this project has been provided by the BC Salmon Restoration and Innovation Fund to a partnership of the CVRD, Cowichan Tribes, Catalyst Paper and the CWB, via the CVRD.
+Funding for this project has been provided to the CVRD by the BC Salmon Restoration and Innovation Fund via a partnership of the CVRD, Cowichan Tribes, Catalyst Paper and the CWB.
 CWB is supporting the project with in-kind commitments to the technical advisory team, and communications where requested.